 Following the point above, you need to be prepared for the future.
 Dementia will affect your loved one and your family.
 So, you must keep track of how it will affect your life and prepare for the disease’s progression.

 Of course, every family wants to care for their loved ones themselves.
 But you need to understand certain things.
-First of all, no matter how many people are willing to join this journey, be prepared for when you will need to look for professional support.
+First of all, no matter how many people are willing to join this journey, be prepared for when it is time for a memory care facility or to seek professional help.

 It would be best if you planned for this.
 Seniors end up needing memory care services.
 You need to look at your pocket and decide whether you can support your loved one or not.
 Then, it would help if you made arrangements for it in advance.